abdulmuhaimint/nodejs_cli_poc/README.md

-# NodeJS cli Proof of concept
+# NodeJS CLI Proof of concept

 This is a poc for the interactive cli development using nodejs